Nominations for the 2015 Blavatnik Regional Awards open on December 2, 2014.

 - Have been born in or after 1973.

-- Currently hold a postdoctoral-rank position at an academic institution located in New York, New Jersey, or Connecticut.
+- Currently hold a postdoctoral position at an academic or research institution located in New York, New Jersey, or Connecticut.

-- Have made significant research contributions to disciplines within the life sciences, physical sciences, mathematics, or engineering.
+- Have made significant research contributions to disciplines within Life Sciences, Physical Sciences & Engineering, and Chemistry.

 - December 2, 2014: Nominations open